RezoanulHasan/university_db-postgresql/README.md

 7. Calculate and display the average age of all students.
 8. Retrieve names of students with email addresses containing 'example.com'.

-Feel free to execute these queries to explore the capabilities of the database.
+Please feel free to review these queries to explore the capabilities of the database.

 ## Usage
 1. Execute the SQL code for table creation and sample data insertion.